weaveworks-guides/weave-net-legacy/weave-servicediscovery-spring/README.md

 based application, developed in Spring with simple service discovery using WeaveRun.
 No modifications are required to your application.

-We have derived this example from the [docker demo](https://spring.io/guides/gs/spring-boot-docker/) provided by the team at [spring.io](http://spring.io).
+We have derived this example from the official [_'Spring Boot with Docker'_](https://spring.io/guides/gs/spring-boot-docker/) guide.

 ## What you will use ##